Write for the Love of it!

-There are so many reasons to read.
-And so many benefits to be gained from reading.
-It is a great activity that can whisk you away to the top of Mount Everest and then drop you into a dragon’s lair and then teach you Klingon and then walk you through grief and loss and then give you a beautiful journey of hope and redemption.
-It truly can take you anywhere and teach you pretty much anything you want to learn.
+There are so many reasons to engage in this pastime and so many benefits to be gained from it.
+It is a great activity that can whisk you away to the top of Mount Everest, drop you into a dragon’s lair, teach you Klingon, walk you through grief and loss and then give you a beautiful journey of hope and redemption.
+It truly can take you anywhere and/or teach you pretty much anything you want to learn.

 As a writer

 If you are a writer, then reading can have a whole lot more meaning and it can be an amazing teacher.
-But you will need to read differently than you normally would, to gain the hidden benefits.
+To gain the hidden benefits, though, you’ll need to read differently than you normally would.

 If you’re a writer, read differently

 Reading is one of the best gifts to a writer but what does it mean to read differently?